 On the technical side, parkour has received a deep overhaul.
 Movements like manual jumps have been added, giving the player more direct control over each movement, reducing the automation that characterized the original.
 Stealth incorporates new routes and dynamic cover, while combat has been adjusted with a more reactive cadence.
 All of this runs on an updated version of the Anvil engine, allowing for cleaner transitions between actions.

-Manual parkour: now you can blame yourself for every failed jump 💀
+Manual parkour: now you can blame yourself for every missed jump 💀

-Finally, parkour purists will get what they asked for: the ability to crash into a rock by their own decision and not because of an algorithm.
+Finally, parkour purists will get what they asked for: the possibility of crashing into a rock by their own decision and not because of an algorithm.
 Of course, now when Edward Hawke plunges into the void, you won't be able to blame the game.
 Ubisoft has removed automatic saving grabs, so get ready to justify every death as an act of miscalculated skill.
 Realism has its price, and that price is your virtual ribs.